Aren’t you dead?

 When I was 23.
 Carson McCullers wrote The Heart is a Lonely Hunter when she was younger, and it turned out to be a masterpiece.
 My novel was on the opposite end of the spectrum.
 It was so bad that the garbage man refused to haul it away.
 He gave me the number for the hazardous waste unit.
 Well, the last two sentences are complete lies, but basically a fiction writer is a professional liar, and my point is that anyone who reads my first novel all the way through might run the risk of permanent brain damage.
-Fortunately, that manuscript disappeared over the course of several moves and may be buried in some landfill where its toxins are seeping into the groundwater.
+Fortunately, that manuscript disappeared over the course of several moves and may be buried in some landfill where its toxins are still seeping into the groundwater to this day.

 Which writers influenced you the most?

 Ray Bradbury was the seed from which my writing grew.
 I read The Martian Chronicles, then quickly devoured everything I could find that this amazing author had written.
 Ernest Hemingway and John Steinbeck also were strong influences.
 I also learned a lot from Stephen King, especially about writing novels.